When America Needed a Rescue: FDR's New Deal Programs

 The First Hundred Days

 Roosevelt's first days in office were remarkable.
-So between March 9 and June 16, 1933, Congress passed 15 major pieces of legislation.
+In practice, between March 9 and June 16, 1933, Congress passed 15 major pieces of legislation.
 This included the Emergency Banking Act to stabilize the financial system, the Economy Act to balance the budget, and the Beer-Wine Revenue Act to legalize and tax alcoholic beverages.

 Job Creation Programs

 The Works Progress Administration (WPA) was even larger.
-Which means 5 million Americans.
-Day to day, at its peak, it employed 8.
-It also hired artists, musicians, writers, and theater directors.
-Now, the WPA built schools, hospitals, roads, and bridges.
+At its peak, it employed 8.On the flip side, 5 million Americans.
+So the WPA built schools, hospitals, roads, and bridges.
+So it also hired artists, musicians, writers, and theater directors.
 The WPA's legacy includes thousands of public buildings, works of art, and invaluable documentation of American life.

 Agricultural and Industrial Recovery